mkennedy3000/Weather-Widget/README.md

     git add -A
-    git commit -m "Vodori Application by <your name>" git archive --format=tar HEAD | gzip > <your.name>.tgz
+    git commit -m "Vodori Application by <your name>" git bundle create <your.name>.bundle master

-Then send the `tgz` file to us.
-We'll expand it, run the `git submodule` command to set up the dojo library, run a web server in the root directory of what you send us and check out your widgets.
-Make sure you've added any new widgets to `index.html` or create new pages to show off your new widgets!
+Then send the `bundle` file to us.

+Once we have it, we'll run the following:

+    git clone -b master <your.name>.bundle <your.name>.unbundled
+    cd <your.name>.unbundled
+    git submodule init
+    git submodule update

+We'll then start our web server and take a look.
+We'll be using the node `http-server`.

 #### Suggested reading
 None of this is vital, but here are a few good things to look at, within the context of this exercise: